cucumber/docs/content/10-minute-tutorial.md

 In IntelliJ, right click on the Test folder, select **New > Directory** and name this directory `resources`.
 Right click the folder and select **Mark directory as > Test Resources Root**.

 You can add subdirectories as needed.
-For instance, create a `src/test/resources/feature` folder.
+Create a subdirectory for your project in `src/test/resources/`

-Our project structure is now as follows: src/main/java - marked as sources root src/main/resources - marked as resources root src/test/java - marked as test sources root src/test/resources - marked as test resources root,
+Our project structure is now as follows:

+src/main/java - marked as sources root

+src/main/resources - marked as resources root

+src/test/java - marked as test sources root

+src/test/resources - marked as test resources root,
-    containing src/test/resources/features directory
+    containing src/test/resources/<project> directory

 pom.xml - containing our Cucumber and JUnit dependencies

-# Creating a Feature
+## Creating a Feature

 To create a feature file:

-1. Open the project in your IDE (if needed) and right-click on the `src/test/resources/feature` folder.
+1. Open the project in your IDE (if needed) and right-click on the `src/test/resources/<project>` folder.

 2. Select **New > File**